-If there was ever a word to give you that warm fuzzy feeling, Coucou is it.
-The informal hello, it can be considered French slang, meaning bonjour or hello.
-But it is always an informal hello, in a “my darling” kind of way.
+If there was ever a word to give you that warm fuzzy feeling, Coucou in French is it.
+The informal French hello, it could be slang, but in a soft and gentle way meaning bonjour.
+An informal “my darling” kind of thing.

 The formal way to say hello in French is “Bonjour”, which literally translates to “Good day”.
+There are a whole bunch of accompanying rules to saying bonjour properly.
 French people hold a lot of stock in saying Bonjour as a greeting, before proceeding into further conversation.
-Even small children are taught to say Bonjour to adults.
+Even small children are expected to know these manners at a young age.